pypeaday/pypeaday/README.md

 <!-- - 🐘 [Six-Step Relational Database Design](https://www.amazon.com/Six-Step-Relational-Database-Design-development/dp/1481942727/ref=sr_1_1?dchild=1&keywords=six+step+relational+database+design&qid=1587265197&sr=8-1) by [Fidel A. Captain](https://www.fidelcaptain.com/) is an excellent practical book.
 It covers the entire database design process from studying the customer's requirements to design implementation.
 To illustrate each design step, the author uses three case studies of different degrees of complexity. -->
 <!-- - :alarm_clock: [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=sr_1_1?crid=2FD1OUTDC54F4&keywords=cracking+the+coding+interview&qid=1655494723&sprefix=crac%2Caps%2C919&sr=8-1).
 This book is pretty dense, but it's an excellent resource for preparing for a technical interview in any language. -->
 ## Let's connect!
--    :tree: My [littlelink](https://littlelink.paynepride.com) is the place to find the places to find me 🤓
+-   🌱  My [littlelink](https://littlelink.paynepride.com) is the place to find the places to find me 🤓